fossasia/eventyay-tickets/doc/features.rst

 Features under development
 --------------------------

-- **Strong opinions:** Permit reviewers to issue vetos or to force a submission to be accepted, for a fixed amount of times per event.
 - **Tracks:** Introduce a concept of tracks that brings track colors, and track-bound review teams.
+- **Automate:** Use our REST API to automate anything related to your conference.

 Planned features
 ----------------